 Thiago is a deep-lying playmaker who is always looking to get on the ball and control a match through his passing.
-He is similar – in possession in particular – to Sergio Busquets, Rodri and Jorginho, in that they are all central midfielders who link play between their team’s units and progress play through the thirds.
-He typically makes movements towards the ball as play is built in defence, and he will also occasionally withdraw into defence to create an overload in the first phase of his team’s build-up, encouraging the central defenders to adopt wider positions, and the full-backs to advance.
+He is similar – in possession in particular – to Sergio Busquets, Rodri and Jorginho, in that they are all central midfielders who link play between their team’s units and progress possession through the thirds.
+He typically makes movements towards the ball as play is built in defence, and he will also occasionally withdraw into defence to create an overload in the first phase of his team’s build-up, encouraging central defenders to adopt wider positions, and full-backs to advance.

-Technically, he is one of the best players in football, and he is able to manipulate the ball in remarkable ways.
+Technically, he is one of the best players in the world, and he is able to manipulate the ball in remarkable ways.
 He is happy to receive the ball to feet in any situation and uses his incredible vision, awareness and passing ability to get out of trouble.
 One of his greatest strengths is how he uses his skillset to look to play forwards at every opportunity.
-It is common for central midfielders to receive passes facing the defence and so return it in the direction it came from, but Thiago will always look to turn on the ball in midfield and play forwards.
+It is common for central midfielders to receive passes facing their defence and so return it in the direction it came from, but Thiago will always look to turn on the ball in midfield and play forwards.
 His teammates know they can trust him to control the ball when under pressure, and possibly even spot a route forwards regardless of that pressure, so he demands the ball comes his way at the earliest possible moment.
-Once on the ball, he looks to break lines with a pass towards either half-space or into a forward’s feet, for them to set the ball back to a forward-facing midfielder (below).
+Once with the ball, he looks to break lines with a pass towards either a half-space or into a forward’s feet, for them to set the ball back to a forward-facing teammate (below).

 His favoured position just in front of his team’s defence requires him to work hard out of possession, and when he is required to defend, he is dynamic when closing opponents down and has a good eye for danger.
 He recognises when to press his direct opponent, when to move to another opponent, and when to hold his position and provide cover.
-He doesn’t shy away from physical battles and makes a lot of tackles and fouls to break up play before quickly distributing to a teammate to launch a counter-attack.
+He also doesn’t shy away from physical battles, and makes a lot of tackles and fouls to break up play before quickly distributing to a teammate to launch a counter.